bigdevwhale/marat555.github.io/_posts/2020-03-28-postgresql-like-attack.md

 3. Configure pg_hba.conf, authentication IP, DB, USER, to avoid most attacks.

-4. configure users, DB. level connection restrictions, even if attacked, can also guarantee that a part of the connection can be used.
+4. Configure users, DB. level connection restrictions, even if attacked, can also guarantee that a part of the connection can be used.
 Unless the attacker knows all the database names, user names, and attack them.
 Otherwise, it will not be occupied All connections.

 ##  Related questions
 Even if it is not a DDoS attack, users may encounter similar problems.